 - 1-2 Tablespoons Light Brown Sugar

-- Mix together Frank'sFrank's RedHot® Cayenne Pepper Sauce, butter, Worstershire, Brown sugar and salt and microwave for 15 seconds, or until butter is melted.
+- Mix together Frank'sFrank's RedHot® Cayenne Pepper Sauce, butter, Worcestershire Sauce, Brown sugar and salt.

-- Pour water/liquid into the Pressure Cooker cooking pot.
+- Pour water with a touch of hot sauce into the Instant Pot, Mealthy MultiPot or Pressure Cooker cooking pot.

 - When Beep sounds, allow a 5 minute natural release and then a quick release.

 - Place oven rack in center of oven and turn oven on to Broil.

 - Carefully remove wings from Instant Pot, Mealthy MultiPot or Pressure Cooker and place on cookie sheet.

 - Brush generously with the sauce and place in oven for 5 minutes.